Mardani khel: Chalukya period

 "The climate is hot, the disposition of the people is honest and simple, they are of medium build, and of a stern, vindictive character.
 To their benefactor they are grateful, to their enemies relentless.
 If they are insulted, they will risk their life to salvage themselves.
 If they are asked to help one in distress, they willingly agree to.
 If they are going to seek revenge, they first give their enemy warning, then each being armed they attack each other with lances.
 When one turns to flee, the other pursues him, but they do not kill a man down (a person who submits).
 The country provides for a band of champions to the number of several hundred.
 Each time they are about to engage in conflict, they intoxicate themselves with wine, and then one man with lance in hand will meet ten thousand and challenges them in fight."

 According to Xuanzang, this band of champions was seemingly undefeatable in battle.
 "No enemy can stand before them", and this allowed their king Pulakeshin II to "treat his neighbours with contempt".
 Denied his rightful place on the throne by his uncle Mangalesha, Pulakeshin organised an army of warriors and led them against his relative.
 Feudatories challenged Pulakeshin after his coronation, but his army was able to put down all rivals.
 After further enlarging his fighting force, Pulakeshin embarked on a series of conquests, extending Chalukya reign across most of the Dakhin plateau.
 In 630 AD he confidently defied the emperor Harsha Vardhana who sent all his troops and the ablest commanders but failed to impress Pulakeshin's gladiators.

-British colonial rule

-As with many of India's fighting systems the mardani khel gradually declined in importance during the colonial period when firearms were more widely adopted.
-The art never died out, however, as British colonists of the 18th century recognized the military qualities of the Maratha people.
-Sir G Malet wrote that even after the introduction of guns, few Maratha soldiers carried any weapons other than two swords.
-In 1768 the Maratha Light Infantry regiment was formed to protect the British East India Company's possessions in Bombay.